step-engine/step-engine/README.md

 > Publish a domain event in order to trigger the execution of a step.

-The workflow will be able to listen for domain events by implementing this interface:
+The workflow will be able to listen for domain events by implementing the EventListener interface:
 ```
-public interface EventListener<K extends DomainEvent> {
+public interface EventListener {
-  void handle(K event, List<DomainEvent> events);
+  <T> void handle(DomainEvent<T> event, List<? extends DomainEvent<T>> events);
 }
 ```
 Implement a handler method for each domain event that should execute *next step*.
 Subscribe to the EventPublisher so that it can receive domain events.
 Again, to start your workflow simply publish the event that is handled for the step that you have defined as the first step.